satoru814/Deep-Learning-Papers/README.md

 ## ViT
 - **[Swin-Transfomer] Swin Transformer: Hierarchical Vision Transformer using Shifted Windows [2020]** [[arxiv]](https://arxiv.org/abs/2103.14030)<br>
 Shift window Transfomer for effective self-attention computation in dense tasks is proposed.
 [ViT](https://arxiv.org/abs/2010.11929) adapted transfomer to image classification task by looking image as parted tokens.
 However, for dense tasks(e.g. object detection and semantic segmentation), their quandaric computation is impractical.
 Swin-transfomer can linear self-attention computation as image height and width and keep connection between image tokens.<br>
+- **[ViT-giant] Scaling Vision Transformers [2021]** [[arxiv]](https://arxiv.org/abs/2106.04560)
 - **[LV-ViT][tokens-labelling] All Tokens Matter: Token Labeling for Training Better Vision Transformers[2021]** [[arxiv]](https://arxiv.org/abs/2104.10858)[READ]<br>
 Token labeling(assign label for each patch of ViT and compute loss for all of them in ViT) is proposed for more context-rich training.
 - **[ConTNet] ConTNet: Why not use convolution and transformer at the same time?
 [2021]** [[arxiv]](https://arxiv.org/abs/2104.13497)[READ]<br>